-- 3/4 cup milk organic
+- 3/4 cup milk or milk alternative (unsweetened)

 - 1 tsp mustard seeded

-- sea salt
+- 1/8 tsp sea salt

-- pepper ground
+- 1/8 tsp pepper ground

-- 1/4 cup parmesan cheese*
+- 1/4 cup parmesan cheese* or nutritional yeast

 - Preheat oven to 400 degrees Fahrenheit.

 Rachel Dickens, The Conscious Dietitian, is a Registered Dietitian and Certified Diabetes Educator.
 She graduated with her Masters in Nutrition and Dietetics in 2010 from Griffith University.
-She strives to provide evidence-based nutrition information with a focus on plant-based nutrition, and share some of her favourite seasonal recipes and sustainable eating tips.
+She strives to provide evidence-based nutrition information with a focus on plant-based nutrition and share some of her favourite seasonal recipes and sustainable eating tips.